CDAT/cdms/docs/source/manual/cdms_2.rst

     >>> x = v(time='1979-1-1', level=(1000.0,100.0))

-means ‘select the values of variable v for time ‘1979-1-1’ and levels 1000.0 to 100.0 inclusive, setting x to the result.’
+Means ‘select the values of variable v for time ‘1979-1-1’ and levels 1000.0 to 100.0 inclusive, setting x to the result.’
 Selectors are generally used to represent regions of space and time.